jiang162/Address-List-Cpp-/README.md

 COM LIST

-ADD--append new address
+add--append new address
-SEA--search a existed address
+sea--search a existed address
-DEL--delete a existed address
+del--delete a existed address
-LIST--print all of the address
-MODI (adress)--modify a existed adress
+list--print all of the address modi--modify a existed adress